HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-expanding-blockchain-with-sidechains.md

 ### Scalability

 Use cases for sidechains include data- or transaction-heavy applications.
 An example of a transaction intensive use case would be an in-game payment system where users can earn and spend tokens in real time.
-If every reward was paid on the mainchain and the application had several thousand users at a given time a traditional blockchain would not be suited to handle the load.
-A sidechain with short block intervals and a more centralized consensus mechanism to verify transactions poses a solution.
+If every reward was paid on the mainchain and the application had several thousand users at a time a traditional blockchain would not be suited to handle the load.
+A sidechain with short block intervals and a centralized consensus mechanism to verify transactions efficiently poses a solution.

 One example of a data-intensive use case would be a supply chain tracking system.
-If such a system was used by several interacting parties, including producers, logistic companies as well as retailers, the amount of data would soon exceed the limits a public blockchain was able to handle reliably.
-A dedicated sidechain would probably include new types of transactions with additional data fields where identifiers of goods and other metadata could be stored.
-The blocksize would likely be increased, in order to store larger amounts of data per time unit.
+If such a system was used by several interacting parties, including producers, logistic companies as well as retailers, the amount of data would soon exceed the limits of most public blockchains.
+A dedicated sidechain could include new types of transactions with additional data fields where identifiers of goods and other metadata are stored.
+The blocksize would likely be increased in this sidechain to accomodate more data storage per time unit.

 ### Governace

-Another reason for deploying a sidechain would be to circumvent the consensus building process on a public network needed to launch a new feature and limit the risk when deploying it.
-If the technology deployed on a sidechain had a bug, only the sidechain would be effected but the mainchain would keep functioning as usual (given the underlying sidechain protocol is secure).
+Another reason for deploying a domain specific sidechain would be to circumvent the consensus building process needed on a public network to launch a new feature and limit the risk when deploying it.
+If the new feature had a bug, only the sidechain would be effected but the mainchain would keep functioning as usual (given the underlying sidechain protocol is secure).

 One possible use case in this context is the deployment of custom tokens using some form of token standard, similar to the ERC token family on Ethereum.
-While Horizen's mainchain does not support custom tokens, a sidechain could do so.
-Any developer could build such a sidechain without permission and without the risk of "breaking" things on the main network.
+While Horizen's mainchain does not support custom tokens, a sidechain could.
+Any developer is free to build such a sidechain without permission and the risk of "breaking" things on the main network.

-Some of the first sidechains we want to develop at Horizen include dedicated sidechains that support advanced smart contract logic, a sidechain for near instant payment settlement and a sidechain handling the treasury funds of the Zen Blockchain Foundation.
+Some of the first sidechains Horizen wants to develop itself include sidechains that support sophisticated smart contract logic, a sidechain for near instant payment settlement and a sidechain handling the treasury funds of the Zen Blockchain Foundation.

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)